OSINT Clinic: Co-designing AI-Augmented Collaborative OSINT Investigations for Vulnerability Assessment: Conclusion

 \section{Conclusion}

-This paper introduced the OSINT clinic, which was aimed at providing students with practical experience in conducting cybersecurity vulnerability assessments using publicly available data, addressing the scalability challenge of helping small businesses protect themselves against cyber attacks.
+This paper introduced the OSINT clinic, which was aimed at providing students with training and practical experience in conducting cybersecurity vulnerability assessments using publicly available data, addressing the scalability challenge of helping small businesses protect themselves against cyber attacks.
 Through a three-phase co-design study, we identified key challenges, such as information management, skill gaps, and collaboration inefficiencies.
-We developed design ideas to address these gaps by integrating generative AI into various stages of the OSINT investigation process, including planning, data collection, processing, analysis, dissemination, and collaboration.
-The design ideas can benefit novices and experts to leverage foundational models like ChatGPT and collaborative AI platforms like Team-GPT in their workflows.
+We developed design ideas to address these gaps by integrating generative AI into various stages of the OSINT investigation process, including planning, data collection, processing, analysis, and dissemination.
+The design ideas can benefit novices and experts to leverage large language models like ChatGPT and collaborative AI platforms like Team-GPT in their workflows.
 A pilot with three small businesses demonstrated the benefits of using generative AI to streamline OSINT investigations, as clients found value in the resulting vulnerability assessment reports.
 It also revealed challenges, including privacy concerns and difficulties in monitoring progress.
-We propose future research on human-AI collaboration for complex sensemaking, informed by our design requirements and recommendations.
+We propose future research on human-AI collaboration for OSINT tasks, informed by our design requirements and recommendations.